 Thoughts on Patchwork

-While the first glance might suggest Patchwork is a causal tile-placing game, below the surface, Uwe has created a very tight system that rewards optimizing economy and space.
-The quill-creation still works wonders attracting new players, especially women.
+While first glance might suggest Patchwork is a causal tile-placing game, below the surface, Uwe has created a very tight system that rewards optimizing economy and space.
+The quill creation still works wonders in attracting new players, especially women.
 They love the presentation.